sera619/LinkSafer-ChromeAddOn/README.md

 - save the currently active tab
 - save your own URL/notice or other texts of your choice

+:memo:**If you want to contribute on any aspect of the software your always welcome!
+Just fork this repository and create a pull request with a short-detailed information about your changes.**

 **:warning:**this add on is **<ins>NOT</ins>** compatible with:**:warning:**

 - FireFox